-Sec.
+- Sec.
 2.15.
 "IGRA" means the Indian Gaming Regulatory Act of 1988 (P.L.
-100-497, 18 U.S.C. § 1166 et seq. and 25 U.S.C. § 2701 et seq.), and any amendments thereto, as interpreted by all regulations promulgated thereunder.
+100-497, 18 U.S.C. § 1166 et seq. and 25 U.S.C. § 2701 et seq.), and any amendments thereto, as interpreted by all regulations promulgated thereunder. - Sec.

-Sec.
 2.16.
-"Interested Persons" means (i) all local, state, and federal agencies, which, if a Project were not taking place on Indian lands, would have responsibility for approving the Project or would exercise authority over the natural resources that may be affected by the Project, and (ii) persons, groups, or agencies that request in writing a notice of preparation of a draft Tribal Environmental Impact Report ("TEIR") or have commented on the Project in writing to the Tribe or the City of Barstow.
+"Interested Persons" means (i) all local, state, and federal agencies, which, if a Project were not taking place on Indian lands, would have responsibility for approving the Project or would exercise authority over the natural resources that may be affected by the Project, and (ii) persons, groups or agencies that request in writing a notice of preparation of a draft TEIR or have commented on the Project in writing to the Tribe, the County of Contra Costa, or the City of San Pablo. - Sec.

-Sec.
 2.17.
-"Management Contractor" means any Gaming Resource Supplier with whom the Tribe has contracted for the management of any Gaming Activity or Gaming Facility, including, but not limited to, any person who would be regarded as a management contractor under IGRA.
+"Management Contractor" means any Gaming Resource Supplier with whom Lytton has contracted for the management of any Gaming Activity or Gaming Facility, including, but not limited to, any person who would be regarded as a management contractor under IGRA. - Sec.

-Sec.
 2.18.
-"MSA" means any Municipal Services Agreement between the Tribe and the City of Barstow, including any amendments thereto, entered into before this Compact takes effect.
-MSA, as defined herein, does not include any amendment to that agreement entered into after this Compact takes effect; provided that nothing herein is intended to limit the ability of the Tribe and the City of Barstow to amend the MSA.

-Sec.
+"Net Win" means the total amount wagered, less all prizes and payouts (as determined by GAAP) and participation fees.
+Participation fees shall be defined as payments made to Gaming Resource Suppliers on a periodic basis by the Gaming Operation for the right to lease or otherwise offer for play Gaming Devices that the Tribe does not own and that are not generally available for outright purchase by gaming operators. - Sec.
 2.19.
-"Net Win" means the total amount wagered, less all prizes and payouts that are directly related to the amount wagered (as determined by GAAP) and any participation fees.
-Participation fees shall be defined as payments made to Gaming Resource Suppliers on a periodic basis by the Gaming Operation for the right to lease or otherwise license for play Gaming Devices that the Tribe does not own and are not generally available for outright purchase by gaming operators.

-Sec.
+"NIGC" means the National Indian Gaming Commission. - Sec.
 2.20.
-"NIGC" means the National Indian Gaming Commission.

-Sec.
+"Project" is defined as any activity occurring on Indian lands, which is authorized by this Compact, a principal purpose of which is to serve the Tribe's Gaming Activities or Gaming Operation, and which may cause either a direct physical change in the off-reservation environment, or a reasonably foreseeable indirect physical change in the off-reservation environment.
+This definition shall be understood to include, but not be limited to, the construction or planned expansion of any Gaming Facility and any other construction or planned expansion, a principal purpose of which is to serve a Gaming Facility, including, but not limited to, access roads, parking lots, a hotel, utility or waste disposal systems, or water supply, as long as such construction or expansion causes a direct or indirect physical change in the off-reservation environment. - Sec.
 2.21.
-"Project" is any activity occurring on Indian lands, a principal purpose of which is to serve the Tribe's Gaming Activities or Gaming Operation, and which may cause either a direct physical change in the off-reservation environment, or a reasonably foreseeable indirect physical change in the off-reservation environment.
-This definition shall be understood to include, but not be limited to, the construction or planned expansion of any Gaming Facility and any other construction or planned expansion, a principal purpose of which is to serve a Gaming Facility, including, but not limited to, access roads, parking lots, a hotel, utility or waste disposal systems, or water supply, as long as such construction or expansion causes a direct or indirect physical change in the off-reservation environment.
-For purposes of this definition, section 11.0, and Exhibit A, "reservation" refers to the Tribe's Indian lands within the meaning of IGRA or lands otherwise held in trust for the Tribe by the United States.
+"San Pablo Parcel" means that certain parcel of land in San Pablo, California, together with all buildings, structures, parking areas, and other improvements thereon as legally described and represented on the map at Exhibit D hereto.

-Sec.
+- Sec.
 2.22.
-"Significant Effect(s) on the Off-Reservation Environment" is the same as "Significant Effect(s) on the Environment" and occur(s) if any of the following conditions exist:

-- (i) A proposed Project has the potential to degrade the quality of the off-reservation environment, curtail the range of the environment, or achieve short-term, to the disadvantage of long-term, environmental goals. - (ii) The possible effects of a Project on the off-reservation environment are individually limited but cumulatively considerable.
-As used herein, "cumulatively considerable" means that the incremental effects of an individual Project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.

-(iii) The off-reservation environmental effects of a Project will cause substantial adverse effects on human beings, either directly or indirectly.
+"Significant Effect(s) on the Off-Reservation Environment" is the same as "Significant Effect(s) on the Environment" and occur(s) if any of the following conditions exist: - (a) A proposed Project has the potential to degrade the quality of the off-reservation environment, curtail the range of the environment, or to achieve short-term, to the disadvantage of long-term, environmental goals. - (b) The possible effects on the off-reservation environment of a Project are individually limited but cumulatively considerable.
+As used herein, "cumulatively considerable" means that the incremental effects of an individual Project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effect of probable future projects. - (c) The off-reservation environmental effects of a Project will cause substantial adverse effects on human beings, either directly or indirectly.